gsa-oes/office-of-evaluation-sciences/_projects/2306-cash-transfers-homelessness.md

 ## What did we evaluate?
 The county program used a lottery to allocate a one-time unconditional payment of $4,000 to 2,250 eligible applicants identified as individuals at risk of homelessness, low-income families, and seniors living in areas disproportionately affected by the pandemic.
 Other localities in the United States are beginning to adopt similar programs.<sup>4</sup> Although the literature on the effects in high income countries is just emerging, there is suggestive evidence that these programs decrease material hardship and homelessness for very low income populations.<sup>5,6</sup>

-## How did the evaluation work?
-Analysis plan forthcoming.

 ## What did we learn?
 This evaluation is currently being implemented and is part of our <a href="https://oes.gsa.gov/pandemic-relief-economic-recovery/">Pandemic Relief and Recovery portfolio</a>.